he-shuwei/MERTools/README.md

   - Zheng Lian: lianzheng2016@ia.ac.cn
   - Licai Sun: sunlicai2019@ia.ac.cn

 ## Environment

 ```shell
 conda env create -f environment.yml
 ```

 - If raise errors about "OSError: libtorch_cuda_cpp.so: cannot open shared object file: No such file or directory", please run "pip install -U torch torchaudio --no-cache-dir"
 - If your Cuda version is low (such as 10.2), please check the install instructions for pytorch-relate packages in "https://pytorch.org/get-started/previous-versions"

-## MER2023 Dataset
+## MER2023

+### 1. Dataset

-To download the dataset, please fill out an [EULA](https://drive.google.com/file/d/1LOW2e6ZuyUjurVF0SNPisqSh4VzEl5lN) and send it to our official email address merchallenge.contact@gmail.com or lianzheng2016@ia.ac.cn.
+To download the dataset, please fill out an [EULA](https://drive.google.com/file/d/1LOW2e6ZuyUjurVF0SNPisqSh4VzEl5lN) and send it to lianzheng2016@ia.ac.cn.
 It requires participants to use this dataset only for academic research and not to edit or upload samples to the Internet.

-## MER2023 Baseline
+### 2. Baseline

 [**MER 2023: Multi-label Learning, Modality Robustness, and Semi-Supervised Learning**](https://dl.acm.org/doi/pdf/10.1145/3581783.3612836)<br>
 Zheng Lian, Haiyang Sun, Licai Sun, Jinming Zhao, Ye Liu, Bin Liu, Jiangyan Yi, Meng Wang, Erik Cambria, Guoying Zhao, Björn W. Schuller, Jianhua Tao<br>